Igorantivirus/Crossplatform-Example-SDL3-RmlUi-project/README.md

    * Build via Cmake + Ninja из Android Studio
    * All Cmake see in `cmake/AppAndroid.cmake`
 3. Linux
-   * There is currently no cmake build file for Android, you can send us a pull request with the file `AppLinux.cmake` if you are sure that it works.
+   * There is currently no cmake build file for Linux, you can send us a pull request with the file `AppLinux.cmake` if you are sure that it works.

 ## Dependencies